aichbauer/styled-bootstrap-components/README.md

 You can install all bootstrap components with...

-> Note: every component has a peer dependency on `styled-components` and `styled-system`.
-To use these components you also need to `npm i styled-components styled-system -S`.
+> Note: every component has a peer dependency on `styled-components` > v4.
+To use these components you also need to `npm i styled-components -S`.

 ```sh
 $ npm i styled-bootstrap-components -S